Michelangelo: Legacy

 Michelangelo, with Leonardo da Vinci and Raphael, is one of the three giants of the Florentine High Renaissance.
-Although their names are often cited together, Michelangelo was younger than Leonardo by 23 years, and older than Raphael by eight.
-Because of his reclusive nature, he had little to do with either artist and outlived both of them by more than forty years.
+Although their names are often cited together, Michelangelo was younger than Leonardo by 23 years, and eight years older than Raphael.
+Because of his reclusive nature, he had little to do with either artist and outlived both of them by more than 40 years.
 Michelangelo took few sculpture students.
-He employed Francesco Granacci, who was his fellow pupil at the Medici Academy, and became one of several assistants on the Sistine Chapel ceiling.
+He employed Granacci, who was his fellow pupil at the Medici Academy, and became one of several assistants on the Sistine Chapel ceiling.
 Michelangelo appears to have used assistants mainly for the more manual tasks of preparing surfaces and grinding colours.
 Despite this, his works were to have a great influence on painters, sculptors and architects for many generations to come.

-While Michelangelo's David is the most famous male nude of all time and now graces cities around the world, some of his other works have had perhaps even greater impact on the course of art.
+While Michelangelo's David is arguably the most famous nude of all time (it is called by the BBC "the world's most famous statue"), some of his other works have had perhaps even greater impact on the course of art.
 The twisting forms and tensions of the Victory, the Bruges Madonna and the Medici Madonna make them the heralds of the Mannerist art.
-The unfinished giants for the tomb of Pope Julius II had profound effect on late-19th- and 20th-century sculptors such as Rodin and Henry Moore.
+The unfinished giants for the tomb of Pope Julius II had profound effect on sculptors such as Rodin and Henry Moore.

-Michelangelo's foyer of the Laurentian Library was one of the earliest buildings to utilise Classical forms in a plastic and expressive manner.
-This dynamic quality was later to find its major expression in his centrally planned St Peter's, with its giant order, its rippling cornice and its upward-launching pointed dome.
-The dome of St Peter's was to influence the building of churches for many centuries, including Sant'Andrea della Valle in Rome and St Paul's Cathedral, London, as well as the civic domes of many public buildings and the state capitals across America.
+Michelangelo's vestibule of the Laurentian Library was one of the earliest buildings to use classical forms in a plastic and expressive manner.
+This dynamic quality was later to find its major expression in his centrally planned St. Peter's, with its giant order, its rippling cornice and its upward-launching pointed dome.
+The dome of St. Peter's was to influence the building of churches for many centuries, including Sant'Andrea della Valle in Rome and St Paul's Cathedral, London, as well as the civic domes of public buildings and state capitals across the United States.

 Artists who were directly influenced by Michelangelo include Raphael, whose monumental treatment of the figure in the School of Athens and The Expulsion of Heliodorus from the Temple owes much to Michelangelo, and whose fresco of Isaiah in Sant'Agostino closely imitates the older master's prophets.
-Other artists, such as Pontormo, drew on the writhing forms of the Last Judgment and the frescoes of the Capella Paolina.
+Other artists, such as Pontormo, drew on the writhing forms of the Last Judgment and the frescoes of the Cappella Paolina.

 The Sistine Chapel ceiling was a work of unprecedented grandeur, both for its architectonic forms, to be imitated by many Baroque ceiling painters, and also for the wealth of its inventiveness in the study of figures.
 Vasari wrote: